micahflee/qube-apps/README.md

 Now, in your Qube Settings for each qube, you can add "Qube Apps" as an application.

-In practice, you will likely need to give each qube that you install much software in more private storage than the default 2GB.
+In practice, you will likely need to give each qube that you install apps in more private storage than the default 2GB.